golfung/Data_Analysis/README.md

 ## [Stock data analysis (Part 1)](https://github.com/golfung/Investment/tree/main/Stock_data_analysis_part_1):fire::fire:Recommend
 - This is a project that a finance job interviewer asked me to do.
 I will explore the datasets to find interesting insights for investment purposes.
 - In the first part, I will analyze the datasets to develop trading strategy.
+- I found *the percentage change of today's closing price from today's morning opening price* are correlate with *the percentage change of afternoon opening price from today's morning opening price*.
+- So I got strategy **"Buy Afternoon opening price (ATO2), Sell today closing price (ATC)"**
 - Tool : Python
 - Skill : Data analysis, Data visualization, Trading ideas